 Howdy!
 I’m Anton (Tony) Ullrich, and I welcome you to BanjerProductions.com, the home of one-on-one, private Bluegrass banjo instruction here in Houston, Texas, since 1972.
 Yup!
 That’s 46 years of teaching folks to pick their banjos with clean, correct technique.

 I bought my 1st banjo here in Houston, late in 1958.
 Yes, it was a pawn shop banjo!
 Paid $30.00 for it.
 And it cost me $35.00 to have it put into playing condition.
 I was on my way!

 I teach with my own learning system, which I began creating in early 1980.
 I struggled with common tablature, because it was just too slow for me to learn from.
-My system, BanjerTab, is an easy numerical system.
+My system, BanjerTab, is an easy numerical system - and it's in color, too!
 I have told folks for years, “If you can count to 5, you can learn all the banjo classics you have ever heard and wanted to play.”

 Also, if seeing folks play fast causes you to pause in buying yourself your 1st banjo, I would say, “If it’s so hard to play, why is it I can play so fast?”
 All that is required in learning to play great, fun banjo, is to learn correct picking technique, then apply that knowledge to fun, relaxed practice.
 Browse the testimonials at the bottom of this page, and you'll find some folks who agree!

 Call me, and let's get to pickin'!
 (281) 807-6355

 For my in-person students, we focus on what YOU want to learn.
 I have my own arrangements of many popular tunes, in addition to teaching you to play exactly what's on your favorite recordings.

 This comes from many years of careful listening, and using whatever techniques have been available to slow the recordings down and pick out exactly what they played -- and how they played it!